The Biggest Lie Ever told was SPEED doesn't Matter

 Tell that to those who believe speed doesn't matter.

-My name is Mike Ryan, I am the owner & director of baseball training at Fastball USA and a Associate Scout with the Seattle Mariners.
+My name is Mike Ryan, I am the owner & director of baseball development at Fastball USA and a Associate Scout with the Seattle Mariners.
 I can tell you that what most people are teaching does not add up to what college and pro scouts are looking for in a player.
 IN FACT, it's to a point where pro organizations are now getting many of the best players from outside of the United States.

 Almost everyday I get a call from a parent of a high school player who now realizes unless his son's power numbers improve he will be passed up by most D1 Colleges and pro scouts.
 ALL OF SUDDEN SPEED MATTERS!!!